superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design/Conceptual Design.md

 ### **Computing subsystem**
 #### **connections**
-Bi-directional wireless connection line between computing subsystem and the drone controller.
+Bi-directional wireless connection line between the computing subsystem and the drone controller.
-USB connection to extenal microphone. analog signal to doppler sensor.
+USB connection to an external microphone. analog signal to the doppler sensor.
-USB connection to speaker.
+USB connection to the speaker.

 #### **specifications**
 The Computing subsystem shall communicate via LoRaWAN to the drone controller and send signal data, voice data, and state data.